 PTC sites typically offer faster earning than just claiming from faucets as advertisers will normally be paying more to get direct clicks through to their website.
 You can earn crypto by clicking on a link and visiting a website for an agreed amount of time (anywhere usually from 5 seconds to a minute).
 The longer you need to stay on the site the more crypto you tend to earn.

 Similar to how faucet websites work, game sites will typically let you earn small amounts of crypto as you play their game.
 Unlike faucets, the appeal of these sites is that they are more engaging than just simply asking for crypto and getting it.
 As you play games you’re helping them earn money from advertisers, so the longer you play the more they earn, and the more you accumulate.
+Check out:

 Now we’re getting to some good earners.
 Offer walls are usually part of faucets sites to add different ways for you to earn.
 Offers can be almost anything, but usually fall into three main categories: